THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 The Summer 2008 issue of the Maine Bar Journal has an article about Alice and Moon Pie Press, as part of an ongoing series about people trained as lawyers who pursue avocations outside the law.

-Nancy A. Henry of Westbrook, Maine is the author of five chapbooks: Brie Fly, Anything Can Happen, Hard (the latter two published by MuscleHead Press), ErosIon and Europe on $5 A Day.
+Nancy A. Henry lives in Massachusetts.
+She is the author of five chapbooks: Brie Fly, Anything Can Happen, Hard (the latter two published by MuscleHead Press), ErosIon and Europe on $5 A Day.
 Her poems have appeared in many print and online journals - over 200 publications in the US, UK and Australia.
 She has received four Pushcart Prize nominations and an Atlanta Review International Merit Award.
 In a former life, she was an attorney in the field of child protection.
 She is also a collage artist, and did the cover of her chapbook ErosIon.
 In 2007 Sheltering Pines Press published her collection Our Lady of Let's All Sing.
-Nancy's latest book is Who You Are, also published by Sheltering Pines Press, March 2008.
+Nancy's book Who You Are was published by Sheltering Pines Press, March 2008.
+Her latest collection is Sarx, published in November 2010 by Moon Pie Press.
+Nancy is a recipient of the Ethel N Fortner Writer and Community Award.

 Cynthia Brackett-Vincent, publisher and editor of The Aurorean: Nancy Henry's work is imaginative, impeccably thoughtful, imagistic and hauntingly beautiful.
 Her poetry 'takes you there" but does so on a multilayered level - truly the work of a multitalented poet.
 To hear her work read aloud would be for me, indeed, a rare treat.